 On a recent weekday afternoon, two thirty-something girlfriends met up at 3 Square Cafe, Hans Röckenwagner’s modern Venice restaurant.
 They scored one of the several sidewalk tables.
 As they perused the menus, the third member of their party watched passers-by.
 That would be Joffrey, a Jack Russell-Chihuahua mix, who was chilling under the table.

-Welcome to the world of dining with dogs, which just got a little easier, thanks to new legislation that gives restaurateurs in Los Angeles County the option to permit dogs on patios, so long as Fido doesn’t have to promenade through the restaurant to get there.
+Welcome to the world of dining with dogs, which has become a little easier, thanks to new legislation that gives restaurateurs in Los Angeles County the option to permit dogs on patios, so long as Fido doesn’t have to promenade through the restaurant to get there.
 But before you show up at your favorite bistro with your furry best friend, it pays to call first.
-The new legislation ultimately leaves the decision of doggies or no doggies up to the restaurant.
-Or you can visit one of our favorite dog friendly spots.
-Some are well known amongst local dog owners.
+The legislation ultimately leaves the decision of doggies or no doggies up to the restaurant.
+Or you can visit one of our favorite dog-friendly spots.
+Some are well known among local dog owners.
 Some might surprise you.
 At all of them, you will eat well.
 And your (well-behaved) dog is most welcome.

-The two silver bowls of water next to the host stand proclaim the dog friendliness of Hans’ Röckenwagner’s five year old eatery.
+The two silver bowls of water next to the host stand proclaim the dog friendliness of Hans’ Röckenwagner’s hip eatery.
 And since most of the seating here is on a covered patio or sidewalk tables, diners have their pick of where to park.
 As the name suggests, 3 Square serves breakfast, lunch and dinner.
 The apple pancake, dessert masquerading as breakfast, is required.
-It’s a golden, plate sized beauty with crisp edges and a soufflé like center chock full of baked Granny Smith apple slices.
+It’s a golden, plate-sized beauty with crisp edges and a soufflé-like center chock full of baked Granny Smith apple slices.
 The sandwich sampler, a trio of minis on various freshly baked breads, is perfect for those who have a hard time choosing.
-Don’t forget to visit the neighboring bakery where you can pick up fresh pretzel rolls, tarts and scones.
+Don’t forget to visit the neighboring bakery, where you can pick up fresh pretzel rolls, tarts and scones.

-One of the best restaurants to open last year is Cooks County, where husband and wife team Dan Mattern (formerly of Axe and Ammo) and pastry chef Roxana Jullapat (a veteran of Bastide and AOC) turn out consistently delicious, unfussy, seasonally driven fare.
-We feel a bit sheepish recommending the burger, but aficionados take note: Mattern tucks a thick but manageable, ultra juicy patty into a brioche bun, topped with good cheddar cheese, grilled onions and a caramelized tomato.
-The three sidewalk tables are used at brunch and lunch only.
-So dog owners are out of luck come dinner.
+One of the best restaurants to open in 2011 was Cooks County, where husband-and-wife team Daniel Mattern (formerly of Axe and Ammo) and pastry chef Roxana Jullapat (a veteran of Bastide and AOC) turn out consistently delicious, unfussy, seasonally driven fare.
+We feel a bit sheepish recommending the burger, but aficionados take note: Mattern tucks a thick but manageable, ultra juicy patty into a brioche bun, topped with good cheddar cheese, grilled onions and creamy aioli.
+The sidewalk tables were once used exclusively for brunch and lunch, but are now available during dinner service, too.

 We tend to think of Dominick’s as a good bet for red sauce Italian.
-And they do a swell meatball sandwich, not to mention excellent calamari with spicy tomato sauce and our favorite, a giant grilled artichoke finished with vinaigrette.
+And they do a swell meatball sandwich, not to mention excellent calamari with spicy tomato sauce and our favorite, fried potatoes covered in garlic and lemon.
 What we forget is how pretty the covered brick patio is.
 With warm bulbs strung overhead like holiday lights, votives on the tables and the fireplace ablaze, the light is gorgeous.
-Expect a young hip crowd, Nina Simone on the sound system and the occasional canine companion.
+Expect a young hip crowd, Nina Simone on the sound system, and the occasional canine companion.

 The name LAMILL is synonymous with a divine cup of coffee.
 So smooth and creamy is their latte we forgo our usual sugar.
-But the kitchen turns out some great eats too.
+But the kitchen turns out some great eats, too.
 Breakfast, served well into the afternoon, is especially popular.
 There are about a dozen outside tables where you can partake of warm brioche donuts, fluffy ping pong ball size dreams that come straight outta the deep fryer, warm, dusted with powdered sugar and served with Madagascar vanilla cream.
-For those in a savory mood, there are soft scrambled eggs with steak or smoked salmon.
-The all day menu features a perfect frisee au lardon salad.
-And most evenings, LA Mill rolls up its sleeves for casual offerings like Tuesday taco night.
+For those in a savory mood, there are soft-scrambled eggs with steak or smoked salmon.
+The all-day menu features a perfect frisee au lardon salad.

 While we love the chic, white on white dining room, there are worse things than eating caviar outside.
 And if you think a chichi place like this would have nothing to do with dogs, you’d be very wrong.
 While you tuck into the Egg Royale (soft scrambled egg topped with vodka-infused whipped cream and caviar), your doggy can chill under one of the oversized umbrellas.
-Chef Giselle Wellman has a deft hand with pasta too.
-Consider her squid ink fettuccine with yellow Thai curry.
-New for the season: a glorious corn soup, a hint of summer, poured tableside into a bowl in which a tiny salad of tomato, avocado and crab is nestled.
+Chef Giselle Wellman has a deft hand with pasta, too.
+Consider her squid ink fettuccine with yellow coconut milk curry, or the seasonal glorious corn soup, a hint of summer, poured tableside into a bowl in which a tiny salad of tomato, avocado and crab is nestled.

 The Raymond Hotel is long gone.
 Fortunately, the caretaker’s cottage survived.
 Today it’s an uber charming restaurant and bar that takes its name from the historic property.
 And it feels worlds away from the hubbub of Old Pasadena.
 A row of tall, feathery evergreens shelters the spacious patio, a civilized spot to indulge in well executed Cal-Med fare.
 And because the owners are dog people, dogs are most welcome.
 Friday lunch and weekend breakfasts are the most popular for the dog set.
-Benedicts, which come in three iterations—we’re partial to the smoked salmon—hit the spot.
-Lunch features a tasty fork and knife Caesar (a la the original whole leaf Tijuana preparation) served with hanks of warm grilled sourdough.
+Benedicts, which come in several iterations—we’re partial to the smoked salmon—hit the spot.
+Lunch features a tasty fork-and-knife Caesar (a la the original whole-leaf Tijuana preparation) served with hanks of warm grilled sourdough.

 3 Square Café